Introduction:

 Instructions:

-Each enabled user may be assigned a set of security classes by selecting the corresponding “Class” check box in the user’s row.
-The “Class” is used to restrict access to certain objects, as objects can be modified to only allow action by users with certain class permissions:
+3. Each enabled user may be assigned a set of security classes by selecting the corresponding “Class” check box in the user’s row.
+The “Class” is used to restrict access to certain objects, as objects can be modified to only allow actions by users with certain class permissions:

-Create a “Function Key” object.
-This can be found within the “Object” tab.
-Then, within the “General” tab, select “Window” as the type.
-Select “Change full-screen window” as the “Function”.
-For this demonstration, I’m restricting access to a specific window, so I’ve selected it within the “Window no” box:
+5. Within the “General” tab, select “Window” as the type.
+Ensure that “Change full-screen window” is the assigned “Function”.
+Within this demonstration, I’m restricting access to the window that I’ve set within the “Window no” box:

-To access a protected window, the user must log in by using the “Login” window called by the function key object.
+8. To access a protected window, the user must log into an account using the “Login” “Function Key” created in step 7.
 If the user account meets the class requirements, they can interact with the protected function key object to change windows to the protected window:

 Note: Click the “Enter” key after you enter the password.